Ideally, avoid using public Wi-Fi. It can be very difficult to spot a real Wi-Fi network from a fake one.

 If you need to use internet access in public, consider using your phone as a hotspot to share its mobile data (iPhone instructions available here).

 However, there may be times where you need a connection and your mobile device can’t be used.
 Here are some tips to say safe, but be aware, they do not guarantee 100% safety.

 Public Wi-Fi Safety Tips

 You may have access to a work-based VPN service.
 Ensure it is enabled when connecting your device to the public Wi-Fi network.
 Otherwise use a reputable, paid VPN service to encrypt the data you send and receive.
 Using a VPN is the most important tip in this list.

 - Confirm the ‘official’ name of the Wi-Fi network

 Ask an employee at the location to confirm the name of the local Wi-Fi network.
 Otherwise look for signs that are located behind public-restricted areas, e.g. behind a counter at a cafe.

 - Only access services that use a security certificate (SSL)

-Otherwise hackers can manipulate the content on websites, even if the public Wi-Fi network your using is legitimate.
-Find out more about SSL certificates here.
+Otherwise, hackers can manipulate the content on websites, even if the public Wi-Fi network your using is legitimate.

 That means no bank transfers, logging into email, online shopping, logging into social media, or entering any passwords.
 This is restrictive but if you transmit those details, you risk them being compromised.
 Wait until you can use a secure, trusted connection.
 Or use your mobile data.
 Public Wi-Fi should only be used for very basic web browsing.